-What a particular wellness program must entail depends on employees’ needs and demands, the cost to the company, and benefits to the workplace culture.
+A particular wellness program must entail employees’ needs and demands, the cost to the company, and benefits to the workplace culture.

-HR managers should analyze which components or types of wellness programs would best suit the company, keeping in mind the aforementioned factors.
+HR managers should analyze which components or types of wellness programs would best suit the company, keeping in mind the above factors.

 3. Understanding the needs and demands of the employees

-A wellness strategy that does not work towards improving employee health, employee engagement, and productivity will be wasted.
+A wellness strategy that does not improve employee health, employee engagement, and productivity will be wasted.